 - Can I arrive late or leave early?

-We actually encourage participants to arrive 10 minutes before the session starts.
-If you are 15 minutes late or have to leave 15 minutes before the end of the workshop, we ask that you attend an alternate date.
+We encourage participants to arrive 10 minutes before the session starts, and if you are 15 minutes late or have to leave 15 minutes before the end of the workshop, we ask that you attend an alternate date.

 - When will the workshops be offered?